eastoriented/php-container/README.md

 ### About testing

-To run unit tests, just do `make tests/units`.
+To run unit tests, just do `make unit-tests`.

 ## Languages and tools